Python Scripting (spec: script-py)

 Requirements (spec: script-runtime)

-Python scripts require Python 3.9+ on the machine.
-The Napper CLI binary itself is self-contained; .py scripts are executed via python3 (falling back to python), resolved from the nap.pythonPath setting, the NAPPER_PYTHON environment variable, or your PATH.
-Plain .nap and .naplist files need no runtime at all.
+Python scripts require Python 3 available as python3 on your PATH.
+The Napper CLI binary itself is self-contained; plain .nap and .naplist files need no runtime at all.